Saga Airport with Kids: A Family Arrival Guide for Kyushu’s Smallest International Hub (2026)

 a trolley on a street (Photo by Yuika Takamura on Unsplash)

-Nagasaki with kids is one of Kyushu’s better-organized prefectures for public transport — the new Nishi-Kyushu Kamome shinkansen makes the Hakata approach faster than ever, the city tram covers virtually every kid-friendly attraction, and JR’s Seaside Liner connects Nagasaki to Sasebo and Huis Ten Bosch in under 2 hours.
-The trickier legs are Unzen and … Read more
+Nagasaki with kids is one of Kyushu’s better-organized prefectures for public transport.
+The new Nishi-Kyushu Kamome shinkansen makes the Hakata approach faster than ever, and the city tram reaches virtually every kid-friendly attraction.
+JR’s Seaside Liner connects Nagasaki to Sasebo and Huis Ten Bosch in under 2 hours, so most of the prefecture is reachable … Read more

 Getting Around Oita with Kids: Trains, Buses & Family Transport (2026)